 Full-time vocational students: Cost per semester is \$152 plus books (Practical Nursing and Surgical Technician students pay only a total fee of \$152 for the full programs).
+George County Occupational Center applies this cost as well as the three campuses.

-Special students: any day student in transfer or technical programs taking less than twelve (12) semester hours of work is charged a tuition fee of \$18.00 per semester hour in lieu of the regular matriculation fee.
+Special students: Any day student in transfer or technical programs taking less than twelve (12) semester hours of work is charged a tuition fee of \$18.00 per semester hour in lieu of the regular matriculation fee.
 (See Registration, Book Service and Parking Fees below).